promoted and supported by

 Transport - The nearest International Airport to Capri is Naples International Airport (http://www.aeroportodinapoli.it).

-Registration fee for participants is 200€ and includes access to the conference facilities, lunches and coffees, training material, wifi.
+Registration fee for participants is 200€ and includes access to the conference facilities, lunches coffees and teas, training material, wifi.
 Partial financial support will be available for deserving students with limited access to institutional funding.

 Social events - Guided excursions on the island will be organized to visit the main attractions including the Blue Grotto and the Villas of Tiberius.